 The target business or businesses or assets with which we effect our initial business combination must have a collective fair market value equal to at least 80% of the value of the trust account (excluding any taxes payable on the income earned on the trust account) at the time of the agreement to enter into such initial business combination.
 If we acquire less than 100% of one or more target businesses in our initial business combination, the aggregate fair market value of the portion or portions we acquire must equal at least 80% of the value of the trust account at the time of the agreement to enter into such initial business combination.
 However, we will always acquire at least a controlling interest in a target business.
 The fair market value of a portion of a target business or assets will likely be calculated by multiplying the fair market value of the entire business by the percentage of the target we acquire.
 We may seek to consummate our initial business combination with a target business or businesses with a collective fair market value in excess of the balance in the trust account.
-In order to consummate such an initial business combination, we may issue a significant amount of debt, equity or other securities in order to consummate such an initial business could end up owning a minority of the combined company's voting securities as there is no requirement that our stockholders own a certain percentage of our company (or, depending on the structure of the initial business combination, an ultimate parent company that may be formed) after our business combination.
-Because we have no specific business combination under consideration, we have not entered into any such arrangement to issue debt or equity securities and have no current intention of doing so.
+In order to consummate such an initial business combination, we may issue a significant amount of debt, equity or other securities to the sellers of such business and/or seek to raise additional funds through a private offering of debt, equity or other securities.
+If we issue securities in order to consummate such an initial business combination, our stockholders could end up owning a minority of the combined company's voting securities as there is no requirement that our stockholders own a certain percentage of our company (or, depending on the structure of the initial business combination, we have not entered into any such arrangement to issue debt or equity securities and have no current intention of doing so.